-"Maintenance" means the planned routine repair and upkeep of equipment.

-"Malfunction" means a sudden and unavoidable breakdown of process or control equipment.

-"Maximum Rated Horsepower" means an engine's maximum horsepower at ISO or manufacturer's standard conditions and maximum RPM, or an engine's maximum horsepower at engine site conditions and maximum RPM.

-"Notice of Modification (NOM)" means a written notice informing AQD of: (1) any modification or change of operations at the facility that would construct a piece of equipment or a process that is subject to NSPS or NESHAP, or that would modify or reconstruct a piece of equipment or a process such that it becomes subject to NSPS or NESHAP, or that would change its facility classification (either from a Class I Facility to a Class II facility or a Class II Facility to a Class I facility); or (2) any modification to add or replace a storage tank with a capacity of 400 gallons or more storing VOC, a VOC Loading Operation, any combustion equipment, any amine unit, or any dehydration unit; or (3) any modification to change emissions factors relied on in an application or a previous NOM; or (4) any modification to add or remove a federally enforceable limit (FEL) (e.g., 6 TPY limit on storage tanks).
+- "Maintenance" means the planned routine repair and upkeep of equipment. - "Malfunction" means a sudden and unavoidable breakdown of process or control equipment. - "Maximum Rated Horsepower" means an engine's maximum horsepower at ISO or manufacturer's standard conditions and maximum RPM, or an engine's maximum horsepower at engine site conditions and maximum RPM. - "Notice of Modification (NOM)" means a written notice informing AQD of: (1) any modification or change of operations at the facility that would construct a piece of equipment or a process that is subject to NSPS or NESHAP, or that would modify or reconstruct a piece of equipment or a process such that it becomes subject to NSPS or NESHAP; (2) that would change its facility classification (either from a Class I facility to a Class II facility or a Class II facility to a Class I facility); (3) any modification to add or replace a storage tank with a capacity of 400 gallons or more storing VOC, a VOC Loading Operation, any combustion equipment, any amine unit, or any dehydration unit; (4) any modification to change emissions factors relied on in an application or a previous NOM; or (5) any modification to add or remove a federally enforceable limit (FEL) (e.g., 6 TPY limit on storage tanks).
 Such notice shall contain all information required in the NOM form.
-Any emissions limits requested in an NOM become an enforceable part of the existing Authorization to Operate.
-The permittee shall include a copy of any applicable NOM with the Authorization to Operate kept electronically or as a hard copy, either on-site, at a nearby manned facility, or at the nearest field office.

-"Shutdown" means, generally, the cessation of operation of a source for any reason.
+Any emissions limits requested in an NOM become an enforceable upon submittal. - "Shutdown" means, generally, the cessation of operation of a source for any reason.